molayodecker/Ajax-spring-boot-college-application-form/README.md

 > **This project requires JVM version of at least 1.7**

 >
-This web application allows you to add forms and edit or delete forms

-This web application is well suited for an Institution which is trying to admit students into college.
-It gives the applicant the ability to add forms, edit and delete form.
+This web application is well suited for an Institution
-The use of REST API and Jquery makes the application fluid.

 #Install
 This application was build with Bootstrap and Jquery and Thymeleaf.
 All plugins have already been installed